History of MarketWatch in Timeline

 October 30, 1997: Website Launched

 In January 1999, MarketWatch became a public company via an initial public offering during the dot-com bubble.
-The stock was priced at $17 per share and traded as high as $130 on its first day.
+The stock traded as high as $130 per share on its first day after pricing at $17.

-In June 2000, MarketWatch formed a joint venture with the Financial Times, and Peter Bale was appointed as managing editor.
+In June 2000, MarketWatch formed a joint venture with the Financial Times, with Peter Bale as managing editor.

 In January 2004, Thom Calandra resigned from MarketWatch amidst allegations of insider trading.